 The rise of sheet masks in the Western world has been wonderful, albeit unsurprising—aside from the obvious fact that the concentrated treatments are great for skin, they're also portable, affordable, and perfect Snapchat fodder.
-In other words, the perfect storm for a 2016 fad.
+In other words, they're the perfect storm for a fad that also has staying power.

 I thus made it my noble pursuit to test out a couple dozen sheet masks in order to narrow down those with superior construction—the ones that allow me to sit up, stand, walk around, and fold my laundry without white cotton slipping over my eyes and ampoule dripping from my chin.
 After enlisting the help of K-beauty genius Alicia Yoon (of Peach & Lily), the trial is complete, my skin is unnaturally glowy, and I've narrowed them down to eight favorites.
 See the verdict below.

 First things first: It's important to consider the material of your sheet mask.
 While most are made with fabric, we're loving hydrogel, a jelly-like material that grips the contours of your face like a second skin.
-Case in point: Magicstripes' hyaluronic acid–infused hydrogel mask didn't budge while we were vacuuming our apartment—even those tough-to-reach corners underneath the bed.
+Case in point: Magicstripes' hyaluronic acid–infused hydrogel mask didn't budge while I vacuumed my apartment—even when I was going for those tough-to-reach corners underneath the bed.

-SK-II's signature essence is just too good to let it go to waste, which is why we were so relieved to discover that this cotton mask doesn't slip around.
+SK-II's signature essence is just too good to let it go to waste, which is why I was so relieved to discover that this cotton mask doesn't slip around.
 While many sheet masks tend to veer on the large side—leading to a lot of shifting and sliding—this one is trimmed down just enough, particularly along the jawline.
-We also took the advice of a few savvy Sephora reviewers and used it more than once, with stellar results across the board.
+Take the advice of a few savvy Sephora reviewers and use it more than once; you'll get stellar results.

 There is a lot of excess fluid packed into this envelope, but the cellulose fiber of the mask (the material that composes most hydrogel options) allows it to hold on tight.
 Just tap and squeeze out any extra solution before putting it on your face for mess-free application.